bbcf/bbcflib/doc/tutorial_bFlatMajor.rst

   The order of stream fields should not matter in most cases, since all functions listed here use field names to get the information.

-* The function :func:`combine <bbcflib.bFlatMajor.stream.intervals.combine>` permits
+* The function :func:`combine <bbcflib.gfminer.stream.intervals.combine>` permits
   to apply any custom boolean operation to a list of tracks.
-  :func:`intersect <bbcflib.bFlatMajor.stream.intervals.intersect>` is just an example
+  :func:`intersect <bbcflib.gfminer.stream.intervals.intersect>` is just an example
   using the AND boolean operator.
 Here is a more complex one:

   Let A,B,C be three streams, one could ask for